N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 and [schema builder](https://orator-orm.com/docs/0.9/schema_builder.html) functionality is used.

-For migrations: remember that strange table?
+For migrations: remember that strange `migrations` table in the schema?
 It's tied to this!

 ----